Sagebox/Sagebox-rs/README.md

 # A High-Performance, Procedural GUI Designed for Rapid, Creative Development

-Sagebox is a set of GUI tools that let you add windows, controls, and graphical output to your Rust programs using procedural, linear code — without any boilerplate or the overhead of an event-driven framework.
+Sagebox is a set of GUI tools that let you add windows, controls, and graphical output to your Rust programs using linear, procedural code — without any boilerplate, or the overhead of an event-driven framework.

 Built from scratch, Sagebox was designed as a comprehensive GUI to support everything from cross-platform, high-performance applications, fun-with-graphics programs, down to very simple console-mode-only applications using GUI controls for development or release.